This post may contain affiliate sales links. Please read my disclosure policy.

 Santa Barbara Foodie Escape Recap

 So a couple weeks ago, I mentioned that I went to Santa Barbara with some blogging friends for a weekend.
 It was a retreat hosted by myself, Julianne from Beyond Frosting and Dorothy from Crazy for Crust.
 Eight bloggers got together to learn from each other, share experiences and have a great time.

 After close to three years of blogging, I can say without a doubt that one of my favorite parts of blogging is all of the wonderful bloggers I’ve met.
 I began enjoying blogging exponentially more after getting to know those in my online community.
 Not only are they all such fun, but they are so supportive.
 Conferences are a wonderful place to meet everyone, but often they are so big and there’s so much going on that you don’t get as much quality face to face time with everyone.
 This retreat was all about that.

 It was a blast and I left feeling encouraged and inspired by some of my favorite bloggers.
 If you followed along on instagram, you probably have an idea of all that we did, but for those who didn’t, here’s what went on.

-I flew into LAX Thursday night and stayed at Julianne’s place along with Krista.
+I flew into LAX Thursday night and stayed at Julianne’s place along with Krista from Joyful Healthy Eats.
 Julianne and I have been bloggy besties for more than a year now, and she got to visit our house in February so it was fun to see her place and meet her boyfriend.
 We’d met via FaceTime before, but in person is better.
 Super nice guy, btw.

 Friday we went up to the house we were staying in called the Opryland Estate.
 It was absolutely beautiful.
 Looking out of the front of the house you saw mountains and farmland, and looking out the back, you saw the ocean in the distance.
 How could you not relax just stepping foot there?